uswds/uswds-site/_data/changelogs/_CHANGELOG-README.md

   - Tab spacing matters in .yml files.
 Incorrect spacing can cause errors.
   - All comments here are instructional only and should be deleted if copied into the changelog .yml file.
   First, declare general page settings -->
-pageTitle: [Add page title.]
+title: [Add page title.]
-pageType: [Standard values: Component, Documentation, Pattern, Template, Token, Utility]
+type: [Standard values: Component, Documentation, Pattern, Template, Token, Utility]
 isCodePage: [Indicate if the related page is a component page.
 Standard values: true, false] changelogURL:[Provide url for the package CHANGELOG.md.
 Not all pages will have a related CHANGELOG.md file.]
 <!-- Next, add a list of changelog items in reverse chronological order. -->